The first episode of the “Traveling with the Wind” series. Moving aboard my first sailboat, and the first month filled with adventures.

 This is how my preparations lasted almost two weeks.
 There was a lot of washing and cleaning.
 The engine had to be repaired and many other small things to get the sailboat ready for the trip.

 I didn’t know anything about sailboats and sailing, but I had dreamed at that moment all my life.
-Practically I was learning on the go, and I admit it was the best method.
+Practically I was learning on the go, and I have to admit it, this was the best method.
 The sailboat was actually ready in the first week, but I had to wait for the title to arrive from Canada.
 On a Sunday at a barbeque with other people who were out there, I asked one of the older sailors, “how do you sail a sailboat ?”

 In theory I had an idea, because after so many movies about sailing I was watching, I was practically an experienced sailor.
 Of course, theory is theory I say, but putting all that theory in practice it’s not that easy.
 That’s why I though it’s good to ask, because I’m definitely getting a good tip.
-As silly as the answer may sound, it was the best sailing lesson I have ever received.
-He told me to “wait for the wind, untie the boat from the dock, put the sails up and that’s sailing”.
+As silly as the answer may sound, it was the best sailing lesson I have ever got.
+He told me to “wait for the wind, untie the boat from the dock, put the sails up and that’s how you sail”.

 As crazy as I am to do what I was told, I actually did it.
 While sitting quietly and having a cigarette aboard the sailboat, I noticed that the wind was picking up.
 Not wanting to disturb the people from the BBQ anymore, I untied the sailboat from the dock.
 With the motor started I was going slowly against the current.

 The canal was more like a big river, but it wasn’t too wide.
-So I was a little worried that I might not hit the rocks while turning around.
-As everything was ok, I turned around and lifted the sails and started sailing.
+So I was a little worried that I might hit the rocks while turning around.
+As everything was ok, I turned around, lifted the sails and started sailing.
 Piece of cake right ?

 The fact that the older sailors eventually saw the mast and were scared for me, is another story.
 They ran as fast as they could to the dock and yelled at me as they were just joking.
 But it was already too late.
 I was happy that I was sailing, and it seems that everything worked just as I learned from films or famous books.
 It seems that in the end when you like something so much, it’s not so bad putting all that theory in practice.
 And that’s what I did for a week, until I managed to register the boat on my name so I could finally leave for Miami.